ropensci-archive/roweb2/content/blog/2018-09-18-datapackager.md

 A data package can be built into a package archive (`.tar.gz`) using the standard `R CMD build` process.
 The only difference is that the `.rda` files in `/data` won't be re-generated, and the existing vignettes describing the processing won't be rebuilt.
 This is useful when the processing of raw data sets is time consuming (like some biological data), or when raw data sets are too large to distribute conveniently.

+### To conclude

+With `DataPackageR` I've tried to implement a straightforward workflow for building data packages.
+One that doesn't get in the way (based on my own experience) of how people develop their data processing pipelines.
+The new APIs are limited and only minor changes need to be made to adapt existing code to the workflow.

+With a data package in hand, data can be easily shared and distributed.
+In my view, the greatest benefit of building a data package is that it encourages us to use best practices, like documenting data sets, documenting code, writing unit tests, and using version control.
+Since we are very often our own worst enemies, these are all Good Things.

+We have been eating our own dog food, so to speak.
+We use data packages internally in the [Vaccine Immunology Statistical Center](https://www.fredhutch.org/en/labs/vaccine-and-infectious-disease/services/VISCnetwork.html) to prepare data sets for analysis, publication, and for sharing with collaborators.
+We often do so through the [Fred Hutch GitHub Organization](https://www.github.com/FredHutch) (though most data are private).

+The [RGLab](http://rglab.org) has used data packages (though not built using `DataPackageR`) to share data sets together with publications:

+- Combinatorial Polyfunctionality Analysis of Single Cells: [paper](https://www.nature.com/articles/nbt.3187), [data](https://doi.org/10.5281/zenodo.46009)
+- Model-based Analysis of Single-cell Trascriptomics [paper](https://genomebiology.biomedcentral.com/articles/10.1186/s13059-015-0844-5), [data](https://doi.org/10.5281/zenodo.31723)

+In the long run, packaging data saves us time and effort (of the sort expended trying to reproduce results of long ago and far away) by ensuring data processing is reproducible and properly tracked.
+It's proved extremely useful to our group and I hope it's useful to others as well.